-Where a member of staff or a volunteer is dismissed from the delivery of services or internally disciplined because of misconduct relating to an apprentice, we notify the Disclosure and Barring Service (DBS) so that appropriate action is taken.
+Where a member of staff is dismissed from the delivery of services or internally disciplined because of misconduct relating to an apprentice, DNA Skills notify the Disclosure and Barring Service (DBS) so that appropriate action is taken.

 14.6 Safer recruitment processes

-All staff, volunteers and apprentices are informed by HR that their job falls under the DBS requirements for an enhanced check under section 128 of the Education Skills Act 2008.
+All staff are informed by HR that their job falls under the DBS requirements for an enhanced check under section 128 of the Education Skills Act 2008.
 Those in management roles need to have an additional check to ensure they are not prohibited from teaching.
 This is in addition to the DBS check.

 All staff have access to a copy of this policy which is located within a designated channel on our Microsoft Teams area for policies and procedures.

 There may be some circumstances where the welfare or safety of an individual may take precedence over confidentiality.
 When sharing information there are Seven Golden Rules that DNA Skills will adhere to: